AndreiChertkov/teneva/workflow.md

 2. Select the function `MODULE.FUNCTION` from `teneva`;

-3. Check or (optionally) update the style of the function's code;
+3. Check or (optionally) update the style of the function's code (in this case run `clear && pip uninstall teneva -y && python setup.py install`);

 4. Check or (optionally) update the function's demo and rerun the demo jupyter;